 Infrared light at wavelengths sometimes beyond 5 μm can be detected with lead salt detectors, e.g. containing lead selenide (PbSe) or lead sulfide (PbS).
 Such devices are not fabricated with epitaxial growth, as e.g. InGaAs photodiodes, but rather by deposition of thin polycrystalline films.
 They are photoconductors (photoresistors), not photodiodes, i.e., they do not contain a p–n junction but exhibit a reduction in electrical resistance caused by incident light, which induces intraband transitions.
 Lead salt detectors can be used at room temperature, although better performance is possible with cooled detectors.
 Note that cooling does not only reduce the dark current and therefore improve the sensitivity, but also reduces the band gap energy, so that light with longer wavelengths can be detected.

 Another detector technology, which is widely used, is based on photoresistors containing mercury cadmium telluride (MCT, HgxCd1−xTe).
 Through the composition parameter (i.e., the mercury content), the bandgap energy can be tuned in a wide range.
 That way, detection at rather long wavelengths (partly beyond 12 μm) is possible.
-MCT detectors are usually cooled, and they can be made as image sensors, which are mostly used for thermal imaging.
+MCT detectors are usually cooled, and they can be made as image sensors (or focal plane arrays), which are mostly used for thermal imaging.

 For even longer infrared wavelengths – even in the far infrared somewhat beyond 200 μm wavelength –, there are highly doped silicon and germanium detectors.
 Such long-wave infrared detectors are extrinsic (impurity band) semiconductor devices, i.e., they rely on additional energy levels introduced by impurities like arsenic, copper, gold or indium.
 They need to be cooled to very low temperatures (e.g. 4 K with liquid helium), because thermal excitation would otherwise mask any infrared light signals.

 Another technology is that of quantum well infrared photodetectors (QWIP) based on GaAs/AlGaAs.
 They are cooled photoconductive detectors containing multiple quantum wells, Where instead of interband transitions one utilizes transitions involving quantum well bound states and possibly continuum states.
 For example, GaAs/AlGaAs-based QWIPs can provide sensitivity around 6–20 μm, but often in a relatively narrow spectral regions (defined by the utilized transitions).
 At low operation temperatures of e.g. 50 K, they have some advantages over MCT detectors, particularly for the fabrication of imaging detector arrays.
 There are also quantum dot infrared photodetectors (QDIP), where one uses quantum dots instead of quantum wells.

 Some of the infrared detector materials contain hazardous substances like lead, cadmium and mercury.
 Therefore, their use is increasingly restricted, e.g. by the European RoHS regulations.
 Temporary exceptions, however, are in place for specific applications, where it is difficult to find substitutes.